Research

 In a project funded by the New York State Research and Development Authority, I am using autonomous underwater glider data and passive acoustics to describe baleen habitat use and build habitat suitability models for baleen whales in the New York Bight.

-Marine Debris
+Marine Debris in the Antarctic

 Previous Projects